pedroamarall/rest-builder/git/README.md

 		fatal: your current branch 'master' does not have any commits yet
 		```

-		This is the expected error message because there are no commits to the repository.
+		This is the expected error message because there are no commits in the repository.

 1. Make changes to a repository.